When I first met Steve, he was not a big fan of chicken. To the point that if we went out to eat and I ordered chicken, it would frustrate him.

 - ¾ to 1 teaspoon salt (or to taste)

-- Prepare the rub by mixing all of the ingredients from the paprika to the salt.
+- Prepare the rub by mixing all of the ingredients from the garlic powder to the salt.

 - Stir well, taste, and adjust as needed, to taste.